BorisMoore/jquery-datalink/README.md

 });
 </pre>

 Note that this is particularly useful when relying on the automatic target attribute determination.
-You can quickly populate an object with a form's current values by relying on @itemprop@ attributes or input @name@, and setting update to true to force an immediate update.
+You can quickly populate an object with a form's current values by relying on <code>itemprop</code> attributes or input <code>name</code>, and setting update to true to force an immediate update.

 Note that if you put 'update' on the 'from' settings, the source is updated with the target value, even though the link usually flows from the source to the target.
 This allows you, for example, to setup a link from an input to an object, but have the input initially reflect the value already in the target.

-*Context*
+<strong>Context</strong>

 $.link in both direct and from/to forms allows a 2nd jQuery context parameter.
 This context is used if any selectors are given.
 For example, these are equivalent: